10 Dentin-pulp complex development

 Figure 10.20: The importance of proper dental hygiene procedures.
 Image credit: “Dental details” by Senior Airman Kristi Emler, US Air Force is in the Public Domain, CC0

 Dentin may become exposed due to loss of cementum or enamel, or if the edge of enamel does not meet/overlap cementum.
-Furthermore, exposes the thin layer of cementum to environments it is not designed to handle, making dentin exposure along the neck of the tooth the most likely area for dentinal hypersensitivity.
+Furthermore, gingival recession exposes the thin layer of cementum to environments it is not designed to handle, making dentin exposure along the neck of the tooth the most likely area for dentinal hypersensitivity.
 Improper technique on the part of dental hygienists or dentists may inadvertently remove protective layers of cementum as well.

 radiograph of root resorption